Enhanced search function

 The International Accounting Education Standards Board establishes standards, in the area of professional accounting education, that prescribe technical competence and professional skills, values, ethics, and attitudes.

 The International Ethics Standards Board for Accountants sets high-quality, internationally appropriate ethics standards for professional accountants, including auditor independence requirements.

 The International Public Sector Accounting Standards Board develops standards, guidance, and resources for use by public sector entities around the world for preparation of general purpose financial statements.

 |Global Knowledge Gateway||

 The recent financial and economic crises exposed many corporate governance weaknesses—but, at the same time, they created momentum for change.
-Effective governance encourages better organizational decision-making, accountability, and robust scrutiny of organizational performance.
+Effective governance encourages better organizational decision making, accountability, and robust scrutiny of organizational performance.
 Accountants are in an excellent position to ensure that governance is integrated into the very DNA of their organizations, which has been identified as critical to its effectiveness.
 Read More

-November 4, 2014 - Public Finance International
+August 4, 2016 - Public Finance International

 Discover More Resources